damianhakert/damianhakert.github.io/source/posts/2017-01-27-codepen-welcome-to-gitlab.html.md

 ### <i class="fa fa-heartbeat fa-fw" aria-hidden="true"></i> The transition
 {: .panel-heading}
 <div class="panel-body">
 30.45.
-They feel they made a mistake by not using the importer tool to import their projects, they simply pushed to GitLab like a separate remote.
-By doing so, they left some issues and wikis behind.
-They had to manually transfer them.
+They feel they made a mistake by not using the importer tool to import their projects: they simply pushed to GitLab like a separate remote.
+By doing so, they left some issues and wikis behind and had to transfer them manually.

 > 31:24. _This is biggest warning I have for everyone: read the [documentation][docs]!_

 With [GitLab Importer][importer], you can just import your projects from GitHub directly from the UI, which means pushing a button.

 > 31:45. _It's just a button, essentially.
-You just have to give access to your GitHub account via keys, and once you've done that, then GitLab will actually pull in all of your repos, and say "which ones do you wanna import?" and you just go "import", "import", "import"..._
+You just have to give access to your GitHub account via keys, and once you've done that, GitLab will actually pull in all of your repos, and say "Which ones do you want to import?" and you just go "import", "import", "import"..._
 </div>
 </div>